 Stucco cracking is an issue that homeowners ask me about all the time.
 Large exterior wall surfaces are eye-catchers, so when the surface becomes laced with cracks, it will definitely get a homeowner’s attention.

 Are cracks a problem or not?

 Most homeowners fear the cracks indicate a serious structural problem.
-That thankfully is rarely the case.
-The bad news is that stucco cracks can lead to moisture problems so they should not be ignored.
+Fortunately that is rarely the case.
+The bad news though is that stucco cracks can lead to moisture problems.
+For this reason, they should not be ignored.

-Stucco is an excellent exterior material.
+Stucco is an excellent exterior building material.
 It is clean looking, hard, extremely durable and can withstand all sorts of heat, cold, wind and abrasion.
 Good craftsmen can install stucco on flat planes or it can be rounded or curved to almost any shape.
-It can also be finished with various surface colors and textures that are only limited by the artistic talents of the installer.
-This makes stucco quite attractive and suitable for many architectural styles.
+It can also be finished with various surface colors and textures.
+Stucco design is only limited by the artistic talents of the installer.
+This makes the use of stucco quite attractive and suitable for many architectural styles.
 Oh, and it is also reasonably priced.

 The term stucco refers to a complete stucco-system of waterproof paper, wire mesh, nails, flashing, concrete and labor.
 The main ingredient is a type of concrete made with a specific mix of sand, Portland cement, lime and water.
 Installers apply stucco to the exterior of the home in a series of layers that develop a final thickness of about ¾”-1”.
 The stucco ingredients are mixed thoroughly to a “stiff” consistency, then hand-troweled wet over a wire lattice backed with two layers of special paper.